A position paper of the American Academy of Family Physicians (AAFP)

 Engagement, Continuous Improvement and Accountability

-With its vision “to transform health care to achieve optimal health for everyone”, AAFP integrates cultural proficiency in advocacy, policy-making and governance.
+With its vision “to transform health care to achieve optimal health for everyone”, AAFP integrates cultural sensitivity in advocacy, policy-making and governance.

-AAFP promotes cultural proficiency training of its members and their staff by providing enduring, updated materials and resources in multiple venues.
+AAFP promotes cultural sensitivity training of its members and their staff by providing enduring, updated materials and resources in multiple venues.

 AAFP supports the ongoing collection of social and demographic data of all patients in all settings so that outcomes can be stratified, disparities will be identified and solutions to promote health equity may be planned and implemented.
 The patient-centered medical home standards, endorsed and promoted by AAFP, exemplify this commitment.
 An additional example of this commitment is AAFP’s participation in efforts to integrate public health and primary care.
 The sharing of community-based data and resources between the two entities holds the potential to promote health equity for local populations in all states.